ivlcic/neuroticla/result/corpus/README.md

 - The actual news content can be from a completely different domain
   (see the example above)
 - Their sole purpose was to diversify corpus content selection as much as possible.

+Transcripts have usually synthetic data added in body:
+- Media outlet name, followed by programme and date-time of broadcast in first line of body text.
+- Speaker name, before each spoken passage of text.
+This data is removed when computing embeddings and article's body section is marked with the `filtered` JSON property.

 ## Format